Rest • Remembrance • Return

 HEARTHLINES

-These retreats invite participants to step fully away from the pace of everyday life and enter deeper rhythms of restoration, renewal and remembrance.
+They invite participants to step away from the pace of everyday life and enter deeper rhythms of restoration, renewal and remembrance.

 An opportunity to gather around the hearth, listen deeply and reconnect with what sustains us.